VET Program Approval and Maintenance Procedure

 1. Documentation must be submitted through the University’s approved records management system.

-Note: Approved will be forwarded to Academic Board and Council for removal from Schedule 5.1 and addition to Schedule 5.1.1
+Note: Approved will be forwarded to Academic Board and Council for removal from TAFE Current Award Courses Register and addition to TAFE Non-Current Courses Register.

 E. Curriculum Committee to consider application.
 Curriculum Committee